flownative/action-composer2/README.md

 # Composer Github Action

-This Github action allows you to run [Composer](https://getcomposer.org/) install in your Github workflows.
+This Github action allows you to run
+[Composer 2](https://getcomposer.org/) install in your Github workflows.
 Note that Git tags must start with a "v" prefix, for example "v1.23.4-5".